mykalmorton/Feed-Reader/README.md

 - Test feed URLs are defined and contain content
 - Test feed names are defined and contain content

+### To run this unit test, take the following steps:

+1. Clone this repo to your local machine and open index.html in the root folder.
+2. This index loads jasmine reader at the bottom of the feed.
+3. Verify the following tests (Also clearly documented in feedreader.js:
+4. Loop through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty.
+5. Loop through each feed in the allFeeds object and ensures it has a name defined and that the name is not empty.
+6. Ensure the menu element is hidden by default.
+  - You'll have to analyze the HTML and the CSS to determine how we're performing the hiding/showing of the menu element.
+- Ensure the menu changes visibility when the menu icon is clicked.
+- Ensure when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container.
+Remember, loadFeed() is asynchronous so this test wil require the use of Jasmine's beforeEach and asynchronous done() function.
+- Ensure when a new feed is loaded by the loadFeed function that the content actually changes.
+Remember, loadFeed() is asynchronous.
+- Psuedowrote a test that greys out link when previously clicked to visually indicate read.
+Functionality not built out yet.

 ### Menu:

 - Test is hidden on page load